TCodina/TCodina.github.io/_posts/2023-05-01-linear_regression_practice.md

 However, the model now contains the parameters corresponding to the last training epoch, and we know they are not the optimal ones.
-The latter were stored in the training process and so we store those values instead
+The latter were stored in the training process and so we keep those values instead

 ```python